Closing milestones of the Dow Jones Industrial Average: 2020s

+Despite the emerging COVID-19 pandemic, the Dow continued its bull run from the previous decade before peaking at 29,551.42 on February 12, 2020 (29,568.57 intraday on the same day).
+The index slowly retreated for the remainder of the week and into the next week, before coronavirus fears and an oil price war between Saudi Arabia and Russia sent the index into a tailspin, recording several days of losses (and gains) of at least 1,000 points, a typical symptom of a bear market as previously seen in October 2008 during the 2008 financial crisis.
+Volatility rose high enough to trigger multiple 15-minute trading halts.
+In the first quarter of 2020, the DJIA fell 23%, its worst quarter since 1987.
+The market recovered in the third quarter, returning to 28,837.52 on October 12, 2020, and peaked momentarily at a new all-time high of 29,675.25 on November 9, 2020, at 14:00 ET, following that day's announcement of the success of the Pfizer–BioNTech COVID-19 vaccine in Phase III clinical trials.
+On November 24, following news that the presidential transition of Joe Biden was approved, the Dow increased by more than 500 points, closing at 30,046.24.
+The Dow (as reported by the United Press International) closed on December 31, 2020, at a record 30,606.48.

+On January 22, 2024, the Dow Jones crossed 38,000 points for the first time; a month later it surpassed 39,000; and in May, it surpassed 40,000 points.
+On February 6, 2026, the index crossed 50,000 for the first time.

 Milestone highs and lows

 Like most other stock market indices, the Dow undergoes periods of general increase and general declines or stagnation.
 A bull market is a term denoting a period of price increases, while a bear market denotes a period of declines.
-Wall Street generally considers a bear market in session when multiple broad market indices have a downturn of 20% or more in value lasting for at least two months.
+A bear market is when multiple broad market indices have a downturn of 20% or more in value lasting for at least two months.

 There are two types of bull markets.
 A secular bull market is a period in which the stock market index is continually reaching all-time highs with only brief periods of correction, as during the 1990s, and can last upwards of 15 years.
 A cyclical bull market is a period in which the stock market index is reaching 52-week or multi-year highs and may briefly peak at all-time highs before a rapid decline, as in the early 1970s.
 It usually occurs within relatively longer bear markets and lasts about three years.

 The following are the secular bull and bear markets experienced by the Dow since its inception: